usaid-cs/yesterday-i-learned/auto.md

 ![](http://i.imgur.com/gqjVFBq.jpg)

+1. The footprint method in the regulation called [CAFE](http://www.thetruthaboutcars.com/2012/10/how-cafe-killed-compact-trucks-and-station-wagons/) means companies muck around with their vehicles in order to go into different segments by size: "the [PT Cruiser was designed to meet NHTSA standards for classification as a light truck](https://en.wikipedia.org/wiki/Chrysler_PT_Cruiser), for the express purpose of raising Chrysler’s light truck average fuel economy."
+1. Cars turning left at an intersection have no right of way, even [compared to cars trying to turn right into a different lane.](https://www.insurancehotline.com/understanding-right-of-way-common-scenarios/)
+1. Unless you can plug it in in some (way shape form), hybrids aren't the answer to an oil crisis.
+Using half the gas is still using gas.
+[Plug-in hybrids ("PHEVs") can travel 20~80km without gasoline](https://www.plugndrive.ca/electric-cars-available-in-canada/), about 25% the distance of pure electric vehicles, and [should](https://www.slideshare.net/gshobb4005/electric-cars-vs-gas) have the total cost of ownership if you plan to own the vehicle forever.
 1. Cars in the left lane turning left during the brief period when both traffic lights are red, known as the [Pittsburgh left](https://en.wikipedia.org/wiki/Pittsburgh_left), is a terrible idea, even in Pittsburgh.
 1. In the event of a blowout, you aren't supposed to brake, as it forces you to fishtail.
 1. [People who listen to techno ran through twice as many red lights as people who didn't listen to anything.](https://www.youtube.com/watch?v=OlV8A0SLa6Y)